Eynaliyev/fedex-signup-form/README.md

 1. make it mobile friendly
 2. split each page intp a separate module - since there's only 1 page - this is an overkill

+Accessibility
+aria labels and validity is added via angular materia

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.